streamlit/streamlit/docs/tutorial/tutorial_caching.md

 Bam!
 Like magic.

-"_But, wait a second,_" you're thinking, "_this sounds too good.
-What are the limitations of all this awesomesauce?_"
+"But, wait a second," you're thinking, "this sounds too good.
+What are the limitations of all this awesomesauce?"

 The main limitation is related to item #2, above.
 That is, Streamlit's cache feature doesn't know about changes that take place outside the body of the